Riemann-Roch Polynomials of the known Hyperk\"ahler Manifolds: Introduction

 Observe that in \cite{CaoChen19} the authors give a closed formula for the Riemann-Roch polynomial of OG6 in terms of the so-called $\lambda$-invariant, in our work the closed formula is obtained directly.

 Finally we would like to point out the very recent paper \cite{Jiang20} where Chen Jiang proves the positivity of the coefficients of the Riemann-Roch polynomial for HK manifolds in general.

 \begin{thankyou} I am grateful to my PhD advisor Kieran O'Grady for his patience and deep insight.
 Thanks also goes to Federico Caucci, Antonio Rapagnetta and Domenico Fiorenza for many stimulating conversations and their mathematical suggestions.
-Finally I would like to thank heartily Chen Jiang and Yalong Cao for the interest they took in this work and for writting the Appendix. \end{thankyou}
+Finally I would like to thank heartily Chen Jiang and Yalong Cao for the interest they took in this work and for writing the Appendix.
+The author was supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (ERC-2020-SyG-854361-HyperK) \end{thankyou}